History of the nude in art: Renaissance

-The Renaissance nude was inspired by classical Greco-Roman models, although with a different function from the one it had in antiquity: if in Greece the male nude exemplified the figure of the hero, in Renaissance Italy the nude has a more aesthetic character, more linked to a new way of understanding the world away from religious precepts, the human being again as the center of the universe.
-The female nude stood out mainly due to the patronage of nobles and rich merchants who demonstrated their privileged position in society.
+Classical Greco-Roman models inspired the Renaissance nude, although with a different function from the one it had in antiquity: if in Greece the male nude exemplified the figure of the hero, in Renaissance Italy the nude has a more aesthetic character, more linked to a new way of understanding the world away from religious precepts, the human being again as the center of the universe.
+The female nude stood out mainly because of the patronage of nobles and rich merchants, who demonstrated their privileged position in society.
 Thus, the secularization of the nude was forged, passing from medieval religious themes to profane ones, sometimes with somewhat forced attempts to justify this type of representation outside the religious sphere: Botticelli's main works, Primavera and The Birth of Venus, represent the Neoplatonic concept that Marsilio Ficino extrapolated from the myth of Venus as the ideal of the virtuous woman, where despite her nudity after her birth into adulthood her first reaction is to cover herself, following the ancient concept of the "Venus Pudica".

 Renaissance art recovered the classical nude as an exemplification of ideal beauty, both physical and moral.
 The nude was the perfect pretext for any composition, from the most naturalistic to the most symbolic, the latter expressed through multiple allegories and personifications.
 At times, the Renaissance representation of the human body was that of nudity for nudity's sake, a kind of art for art's sake that often denaturalized the very subject of the painting, whether religious or mythological.
 In the Renaissance the nude ceased to be a source of shame and, in contrast, acquired a new heroic or even sacred character (sacra nuditas).
 According to Louis Réau (Iconography of Christian Art, 1955), "Renaissance artists considered the representation of the human body in its triumphant nudity as the primary object of the plastic arts".

 Similarly, the nude was present both in the major arts and in myriad minor arts and objects, from candlesticks to knives and doorknobs.
-Such an abundance of nude representations was excused by Benvenuto Cellini on the grounds that "the human body is the most perfect of forms", so it is not surprising that it is frequently depicted.
+Such an abundance of nude representations was excused by Benvenuto Cellini because "the human body is the most perfect of forms", so it is not surprising that it is frequently depicted.
 On the other hand, at the iconographic level, although an increasing number of works with mythological themes began to be executed, most of the artistic production continued to be religious, producing a curious symbiosis between the mythical figures of the classical nude and the Christian characters most justified in appearing nude; Thus, we see how the figure of Isaac in Ghiberti's The Sacrifice of Isaac presents the classical typology of The Children of Niobe, how the figure of the recumbent Christ in Donatello's Entombment recalls the classical Meleager, or the posture of Eve in Masaccio's Expulsion from Paradise is that of the Venus Pudica.